AabhaD/Statistical-Analysis-of-Avocado-Data-for-Predicting-Average-Price/README.md

-# Project 1 - Statistical Analysis of Avocado Pricing Dataset for Predicting Average Price.
+# Statistical Analysis of Avocado Pricing Dataset for Predicting Average Price.(Presented on 11/23/2020)

-Purpose and Business Impact of Analysis
-• Avocado – One of the most lucrative fruit!
-• The main purpose is to understand the pricing trends and factors affecting the average price of organic and conventional avocados.
-• Understanding the impact of each variable on the pricing model can help businesses better predict future pricing and analyze the demand that is generally associated with it.
-• Furthermore, businesses will be able to adapt to changes in the avocado sales environment if they know what factors are significantly impactful to the demand model.
-• Lastly, this process can help lead to higher profits and lower prices.
+# Executive Summary
+Over the last decade, avocados have drawn worldwide popularity and have become household gems.
+They have been widely adapted from their use as lotions to their extravagant nutritional value.
+Due to their increased adaptation, businesses have widely researched and modeled the avocado market data to further understand the influential factors that impact their pricing structure.
+In this report, we have analyzed market data sourced from the Hass Avocado Board to better understand the features that impact avocado pricing.
+We have tested for three hypotheses and modeled various predictive methods to explain what can be used to predict avocado pricing.
+The three hypotheses tested are:
+1. Avocado Pricing shows more relationship to season rather than region.
+2. Over time, across all regions, consumers become less price sensitive.
+3. There is a change in avocado prices during the seasonal California wildfires.
+The models that are used in this paper include linear regression, subset selection, regularized regression, and ensemble methods.
+We utilized the variety of modeling techniques to conclude that the random forest model ensemble method generates the best predictive performance which lists the type, avocado size, and bag sizes as the most influential variables in determining average price.
+Furthermore, our analysis has shown that there is evidence to support that the season of sales has more of a relationship with average price than region, pricing demand is inelastic over time, and the relationship of seasonal California wildfires and average price is significant.

+# Data Description -
-Data from - Hass Avocado Board (Focusing on US market only)
+Hass Avocado Board (Focusing on US market only)

-Hypothesis Analyzed
+# Hypothesis Analyzed
 1. Avocado Pricing shows more relationship to season rather than region.
 Method Used: Two – Way ANOVA analysis
 Conclusion: The comparison of the partial ETA squared values for season (0.045) and region (0.035) display that